akinsho/toggleterm.nvim/README.md

-  shading_factor = '<number>', -- the degree by which to darken to terminal colour, default: 1 for dark backgrounds, 3 for light start_in_insert = true, insert_mappings = true, -- whether or not the open mapping applies in insert mode persist_size = true, direction = 'vertical' | 'horizontal' | 'window' | 'float',
-  close_on_exit = true, -- close the terminal window when the process exits
+  shading_factor = '<number>', -- the degree by which to darken to terminal colour, default: 1 for dark backgrounds, 3 for light start_in_insert = true, insert_mappings = true, -- whether or not the open mapping applies in insert mode terminal_mappings = true, -- whether or not the open mapping applies in the opened terminals persist_size = true, direction = 'vertical' | 'horizontal' | 'window' | 'float', close_on_exit = true, -- close the terminal window when the process exits